EliaContini/pokedex/README.md

 # Pokédex

-APIs are build on https://pokeapi.co/
+APIs are build on the top of https://pokeapi.co/

 ## Set up development environment